Compulsory sterilization: Puerto Rico

-Puerto Rican physician Dr. Lanauze Rolón founded the League for Birth Control in Ponce, Puerto Rico, in 1925, but the League was quickly squashed by opposition from the Catholic church.
+Puerto Rican physician Lanauze Rolón founded the League for Birth Control in Ponce, Puerto Rico, in 1925, but the League was quickly squashed by opposition from the Catholic church.
 A similar League was founded seven years later, in 1932, in San Juan and continued in operation for two years before opposition and lack of support forced its closure.
 Yet another effort at establishing birth control clinics was made in 1934 by the Federal Emergency Relief Administration in a relief response to the conditions of the Great Depression.
 As a part of this effort, 68 birth control clinics were opened on the island.
-The next mass opening of clinics occurred in January 1937 when American Dr. Clarence Gamble, in association with a group of wealthy and influential Puerto Ricans, organized the Maternal and Infant Health Association and opened 22 birth control clinics.
+The next mass opening of clinics occurred in January 1937 when American Clarence Gamble, in association with a group of wealthy and influential Puerto Ricans, organized the Maternal and Infant Health Association and opened 22 birth control clinics.

-The Governor of Puerto Rico, Blanton Winship, enacted Law 116, which went into effect on May 13, 1937.
+The Governor of Puerto Rico, Blanton Winship, enacted Law 116, which went into effect on 13 May 1937.
 It was a birth control and eugenic sterilization law that allowed the dissemination of information regarding birth control methods and legalized the practice of birth control.
 The government cited a growing population of the poor and unemployed as motivators for the law.
 Changers were made to the Penal Code in 1937 which made abortion effectively legal.
 It was allowed for health reasons, without specifying details in the law.
 This gave doctors discretion to interpret what constituted a health reason, effectively legalizing abortion.
 By 1965, approximately 34 percent of women of childbearing age had been sterilized, two thirds of whom were still in their early twenties.
-The law was repealed on June 8, 1960.
+The law was repealed on 8 June 1960.